 Description

-Some fragments of church walling also survive.
+Some fragments of the church walling also remain.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.